squidfunk/mkdocs-material/docs/getting-started.md

 ```

 Point your browser to [http://localhost:8000][11] and your documentation should
 great you in a new look.
-If you're starting from scratch, the following example
+If you're starting from scratch, the following
-can be used as a starting point:
+configuration can be used as a starting point:

 ??? summary "Example configuration"